ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 This is inconsistent, and it is recorded here rather than smoothed over.

 **What it does not claim.** Why nothing is leaving.
-That is what the boundaries below it are for: read `capture-source-lost`, `capture-bottleneck`, `encoder-bottleneck` and `rtp-sender-stalled` first — the lowest boundary that fired is the diagnosis, and `dry-outbound-track` on its own means none of them could name it.
+That is what the boundaries below it are for: read `capture-source-lost`, `video-capture-bottleneck`, `encoder-bottleneck` and `rtp-sender-stalled` first — the lowest boundary that fired is the diagnosis, and `dry-outbound-track` on its own means none of them could name it.